Jim Rogers, Lead Instructor

 Betty Arellano, Member Success Manager

-Betty Arellano is an engineer who coordinates most of the day-to-day activities for The Seller Doer Academy for Civil Engineers.
-She has also been instrumental in growing The Engineering Career Coach company.
+Betty Arellano is an engineer who coordinates most of the day-to-day activities for the Seller Doer Academy.
+She has also been instrumental in growing The Engineering Management Institute.